 The aim is to make it as easy as possible for businesses to continue or begin selling products online while giving them the support they need.

-It’s certainly interesting to see the impact that Facebook Shops have for businesses big and small alike, and it could be a great opportunity for businesses and customers alike.
+It’s certainly interesting to see the impact that Facebook Shops have for marketing agencies or businesses big and small alike, and it could be a great opportunity all of us to share.